zbateson/mail-mime-parser/upgrade-2.0.md

 ### IMessage, IMimePart, IMultiPart, IUUEncodedPart, IMessagePart

 These interfaces are used as return types instead of Message, MimePart, ParentHeaderPart, UUEncodedPart, and MessagePart.
-Although those classes, with the exception of ParentHeaderPart (now MultiPart), still exist and are still the classes returned, the interfaces are preferred because modules extending the parser's functionality may return different types.
+Although those classes, with the exception of ParentHeaderPart (now MultiPart), still exist and are still the classes returned, they have been moved to a higher-level namespace (ZBateson\MailMimeParser\Message instead of ZBateson\MailMimeParser\Message\Part), and the interfaces are preferred because modules extending the parser's functionality may return different types.

 ### IHeader